cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 Database objects declared on a replica cluster cannot be enforced, since the replica does not have write privileges.
-Instead, a database object defined on a replica cluster will be periodically re-queued, and will be enforced once the cluster is promoted.
+Instead, a Database object defined on a replica cluster will be periodically re-queued, and will be enforced once the cluster is promoted.

 ### Reserved names